 The titles Professor Adjunct, Associate Professor Adjunct, and Assistant Professor Adjunct are awarded to individuals who previously held the rank of full Professor, Associate, or Assistant at a comparable higher education institution.
 Adjunct faculty members are most often lecturers, hired on a course- by-course, part-time, non-tenure track basis.
 The title of full Professor, Associate, or Assistant Professor Adjunct will be dependent upon the last rank held by the individual in a comparable institution.
 If the permanent faculty believes an individual’s qualifications and experience warrant an adjunct appointment even though the individual has not previously held a professorial rank, the title of Assistant Professor Adjunct normally would be recommended.
 These positions are not tenure-eligible and are at-will.

-Emeritus or Emerita Status
+Emeriti Status

-Upon retirement, any administrative officer or any member of the faculty who has given exemplary service to the School and/or continues to be active in the affairs of the School of Medicine may be allowed to retain his or her title with the description of "emeritus" or "emerita," respectively.
-Appointment as an emeritus faculty member is an honor bestowed upon a retiring faculty member who has brought distinction to the School of Medicine, through longstanding contributions to the School’s educational, clinical, service, community engagement or research missions.
+Upon retirement, any member of the faculty who has given exemplary service to the School may be allowed to retain their title with the description of " “emeriti."
+Appointment as an emeriti faculty member is an honor bestowed upon a retiring faculty member who has brought distinction to the School of Medicine, through longstanding contributions to the School’s educational, clinical, service, community engagement or research missions.
 The recommendation for this status can originate with the appropriate department chairperson, who will forward the recommendation to the Executive Committee; or it may originate directly in the Executive Committee.
-The Executive Committee shall then transmit the recommendation to the Chancellor for approval.
+The Executive Committee shall then transmit the recommendation to the Chancellor or their designee for approval (See Campus Administrative Policy 1011 – Faculty Emeritus/Emerita Designation).

-Upon retirement, a member of the clinical faculty who has given exemplary service to the School of Medicine may be allowed to retain his or her title with the description of "emeritus" or "emerita," respectively.
-The emeritus/emerita designation may be given to those clinical faculty members who hold the academic rank of Associate Clinical Professor or Clinical Professor and who have rendered 20 or more years of exemplary service to the School of Medicine.
+Upon retirement, a member of the clinical faculty who has given exemplary service to the School of Medicine may be allowed to retain their title with the description of " “emeriti,".
+The emeriti designation may be given to those clinical faculty members who hold the academic rank of Associate Clinical Professor or Clinical Professor and who have rendered 20 or more years of exemplary service to the School of Medicine.
 The recommendation for this status should originate with the pertinent department chairperson, who will forward the recommendation to the Committee on Clinical Appointments and Promotions for consideration.
 The Committee on Clinical Appointments and Promotions will transmit its recommendation to the Executive Committee.
-There may be other special circumstances in which it is deemed fitting to award clinical faculty with the designation of "emeritus" or "emerita".
+There may be other special circumstances in which it is deemed fitting to award clinical faculty with the designation of “emeriti.”
 In such cases, the recommendation, with appropriate justification, will be transmitted to the Committee on Clinical Appointments and Promotions for its consideration.

 Tenure